-Equipment featuring a spinning disk can be dangerous if imbalanced, or loose.
-Although the shaft selected may be operating within the designed specifications, it could possibly become damaged, or fail, resulting in an outward explosion of the disk, throwing heavy components outward at high speed.
-Insure the disk guard is in place during operation.
-ALWAYS STAY WELL AWAY FROM THE DISK AREA WHEN IN OPERATION!
+Equipment featuring a Universal Joint shaft can be dangerous if overloaded.
+Although the shaft selected may be operating within the designed specifications, it could possibly become damaged, or fail, resulting in an outward explosion of the shaft, throwing heavy components outward at high speed.
+ALWAYS STAY WELL AWAY FROM THE UNIVERSAL JOINT/COUPELER/BELT/PULLY AREA WHEN IN OPERATION!